Nike of Paionios: History

 The statue was installed to commemorate the victory of a land battle between Athens and Sparta in efforts to recapture the small island of Sphacteria from the Spartans in 425 BC, and then erected in 420 BC a few years after the victory.
 It was common for statues of Nike to be commissioned and put up after significant victories and achievements.
-The sculpture's location, on top of a tall plinth directly outside the Temple of Zeus would have ensured that it was seen by all Greeks who visited the sanctuary.
+The statue's location, on top of a tall plinth directly outside the Temple of Zeus, would have ensured that it was seen by all Greeks who visited the sanctuary.
 It has the inscription:

-Vermeule et al. propose that in this competition, the winner would be the one to carve the sculpture of Nike, and it went to Paeonius.
+Vermeule et al. propose that in this competition, the winner would be the one to carve the statue of Nike, and it went to Paeonius.
 His victory in the competition was likely the result of devising not only the most aesthetically pleasing option but also the most financially feasible.
 The second century AD travel writer Pausanias mentions the work in his description of Olympia, noting that it was "by Paeonius, a native of Mende in Thrace".

 Original location

 The statue was excavated at Olympia in 1875–76, in the area of Elis, Greece.
-The statue originally stood near the temple of Zeus on a triangular 6-metre high pillar.
+The statue originally stood near the Temple of Zeus on a triangular 6-metre high pillar.
 It would have been placed at the southwest corner of the temple, above the Sacred Way.
 The pedestal that this figure would have originally sat on is still in situ in Olympia.
-Including the pillar, the statue stood at 8 metres, without the pillar the statue stands at 198 cm tall.
+Including the pillar, the statue stood at 8 meters, without the pillar the statue stands at 198 cm tall.
 The placement of this dedicatory statue at Olympia, considered Spartan ground, is most often interpreted by scholars as a deliberate and assertive act of dominance.